 Skip to main content

-Developers can create Aggregate Multiple Provider from the Web3Auth Dashboard by combining multiple login methods to create a verifier to get the same address for their user regardless of their login providers.
-For example, combining a Google and Email Passwordless login or Google and GitHub via Auth0 to access the same address for your user.
-These login methods should share the same Verifier ID, e.g., email; Such verifiers are called Single ID Verifiers.
+Developers can create an Aggregate Multiple Provider verifier from the Web3Auth Dashboard by combining multiple login methods.
+This enables them to create a verifier that retrieves the same address for their user, regardless of the login providers used.
+For example, developers can combine a Google and Email Passwordless login, or a Google and GitHub login via Auth0, to access the same address for their user.
+These login methods should share the same Verifier ID, such as email, which is unique to the user regardless of the login method used, resulting in the same address for the user.

 Set up an Aggregate Verifier

-1. Create an aggregate verifier for your application by selecting Aggregate Multiple Providers as the Login provider from the login providers.
+2. Select Aggregate Multiple Providers as the Login provider.
 Login Providers list on Web3Auth Dashboard

 Create GitHub Sub Verifiier on Web3Auth Dashboard Domain and Client ID from Auth0 Dashboard